-Though the university is pursuing efficiency measures to defray these costs, without consistent and adequate funding that is in alignment with our deferred maintenance needs; academic quality, faculty recruitment and retention, and the student experience will be negatively impacted.
+Though the university is pursuing efficiency measures to defray these costs, without consistent and adequate funding aligned with our deferred maintenance needs, academic quality, faculty recruitment and retention, and the student experience will be negatively impacted.

 While the university continues to support efforts to diversify and grow our student body while also providing a safe and inclusive campus, these efforts come at a cost.

-We consider these costs to be a sound investment in our future and the future of our students, however, resources allocated to these initiatives require shifting resources away from other areas of investment.
+We consider the cost to be a sound investment in our future and the future of our students; however, allocating resources to these initiatives requires shifting resources away from other areas of investment.

-Research Support Costs
+Research Support